 According to the United States Energy Information Administration, coal power accounted for 39 percent of the country’s electricity production last year.

 Inside power generation plants, there is a need to eliminate the dangerous oil mist produced by lubrication systems.
-In any set of circumstances where there is significant metal on metal contact, there should be some form of lubrication system installed that will increase the lifespan of the machinery.
+Wherever there is significant metal on metal contact, there should be some form of lubrication system installed that will increase the lifespan of the machinery.

 Dry Resin Ion-Exchange Cartridges have become the international choice for reducing Total Acid Number (TAN) in lubricating, hydraulic and insulating oil systems.

 United Electric Controls has introduced a unique new family of HART capable transmitters that provides programmable switching functionality for industrial process monitoring applications.
 The One Series 1XTXSW transmitter line is the first to integrate HART 7 compatible 4-20 mA output.
 Lean more.

 Workplace safety is—or should be—a primary focus of every organization, regardless of whether we’re talking about a classroom, an office, a manufacturing facility, or an oil rig.
 Employees deserve a workspace that is as safe and secure as it can possibly be.